 What do you look for in a partnership?

-BiblioTech has the tendency to look at unlikely partners.
+BiblioTBiblioTech has the tendency to look at unlikely partners.
 They might look unlikely at first, but the fact of the matter is that there are a lot of different entities in our community that have an interest in having a well-read population.
-We will continue to look for those partnerships and find the right people; we do not need to do everything all by ourselves.
-Because we do not have a lot of extra money floating around to achieve some of our goals, we realize there are other organizations out there that have similar goals in mind to partner with.
-While we might have the manpower and infrastructure to provide these digital services, other organizations may have a way to get the money to invest.
+They continue to look for those partnerships and find the right people; this forward-thinking library does not need to do everything all by themselves.
+Because Bexar County’s all-digital public library does not have a lot of extra money floating around to achieve some of their goals, they perused partnerships with other organizations with similar goals in mind.
+While the library might have the manpower and infrastructure to provide these digital services, other organizations may have a way to get the money to invest.
 With so many partnership opportunities out there, it’s just a matter of taking them on one at a time.